fhiso/legacy-format/dates.md

 dates were recorded in these forms.

 ### Uncertainty                                           {#uncertainty}

-{.ednote}  It is anticipated that this section will be moved to [Basic Concepts] in a future draft of these documents.

 The **precision** of a stated value, such as a *date*, is a measure of how specificity with which the value has been specified: the more